-Since the last iteration of this guide in 2016, there has been the emergence of proposals for the creation of a number of garden towns and village settlements across the county which are at different stages of planning.
-As of January 2023, these include:
+Since the last iteration of this guide in 2016, there has been the emergence of proposals for the creation of a number of garden towns and villages settlements across the county which are at different stages of planning.
+As of November January 20243, these include:

-Harlow & Gilston Garden Town with sites in Essex coming forward to the south, east and west of Harlow Dunton Hills Garden Village (in Brentwood borough);
+Harlow and& Gilston Garden Town with sites in Essex coming forward to the south, east and west of Harlow, including within Epping - around 16,500 homes

+Dunton Hills Garden Village (in Brentwood borough) - around 3,700 homes;

-Tendring Colchester Borders Garden Community (to the each of Colchester) Chelmsford Garden Community (to the north of Chelmsford).
+Tendring Colchester Borders Garden Community (to the easter of Colchester) = around 7,500 homes

+-Chelmsford Garden VillageCommunity (to the north east of Chelmsford) - around 10,000 homes.